 Profits from alpaca farming are two-fold.
-The first are secured through marketing the alpaca’s offspring (cria) to other farmers.
+The first is secured through marketing the alpaca’s offspring (cria) to other farmers.
 The second is the alpaca’s lush coat that has wool spinners paying handsomely for the luxurious and fine-textured fiber.

 Cooperatives such as The Alpaca Fiber Cooperative of North America (AFCNA) is working hard to get major textile companies in the US involved in processing fiber in a commercially-viable size.
 At this time it's the cottage industry that remains the primary market for alpaca fiber.

 Alpaca farmers are devoted to their livestock and can’t say enough about how simple it is to care for these gentle animals.
 They are safe, virtually odorless, charismatic, compact in size, and physically easy keepers.
-Those qualities along with being able to keep up to ten per acre makes them extremely well-suited for the homestead.
+Those qualities along with being able to keep up to ten per acre make them extremely well-suited for the homestead.

-Alpacas are Gentle Livestock
+Alpacas Are Gentle Livestock

 Alpacas are naturally curious and gentle animals, making them easy to handle and enjoyable for children to be around.
-They're easily trainable and don’t spit all that much -- honest.
+They're easily trainable and don’t spit all that much—honest.
 Plus spitting is rarely aimed at humans.
 Spitting typically occurs between alpacas that are arguing over food or establishing herd order among themselves.